joshuagryphon/plastid/docs/source/related.rst

 Related resources
 =================

-If you are interested in :data:`yeti`, the following projects might also be helpful for you:
+If you are interested in :data:`plastid`, the following projects might also be helpful for you: